Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 Hackers use these CVEs to craft exploits that use the vulnerability to attack a system.
 Keeping software patched prevents all these attacks.

-**NVD** (National Vulnerability Database) is a publicly accessible database listing CVEs and their remediation.
-It feeds from the CVE database and exposes a better navigation for the vulnerabilities.
-It also gives a quantitative score to all vulnerabilities with the **CVSS** (Common Vulnerability Scoring System).

 The **Exploit Database** is a public database of exploit codes from various authors on various programs.
+Exploits can be searched by application and version.
 Some of these exploits are tested and marked as verified.

+**NVD** (National Vulnerability Database) is a publicly accessible database listing CVEs and their remediation.
+It feeds from the CVE database and exposes a better navigation for the vulnerabilities with category and date filters.
+It also gives the CVSS quantitative score of all vulnerabilities.

+**CVSS** (Common Vulnerability Scoring System) is a popular free framework introduced in 2005 to score vulnerabilities.
+The score depends on how easy it is to exploit the vulnerability, and whether an exploit is publicly available.

+**VPR** (Vulnerability Priority Rating) is an alternative vulnerability scoring system more recent than CVSS.
+It bases its score on the risk that each vulnerability causes, and is a better metric to prioritize vulnerabilities to fix.
+VPR is not open-source and can only be used as part of a commercial platform.

 **AIS** (Automated Indicator Sharing) is a service the CISA (Cybersecurity and Infrastructure Security Agency) provides to enable real-time exchange of machine-readable cyber threat indicators and defensive measures between public and